frankheat/offsecnotes/content/android/network interception/index.md

 ### DNS Spoofing & Transparent Proxy (Rethink app)

 {{< hint style=warning >}}
-**Warning**: This method is not recommended when using the Android Studio emulator.
+This method is not recommended when using the Android Studio emulator.
 Strange things could happen.
 {{< /hint >}}

 **Requirement**: The proxy certificate must be installed in the system certificate store.